MohamedMassoud/consoluino/README.md

 # Consoluino
-- Consoluino is a custom-made gaming console & simple game engine using Arduino nano and Arduino IDe.
+Consoluino is a custom-made gaming console & simple game engine using Arduino nano and Arduino IDE.
 - Ping pong game attached as an example.

 **Tools used**